behreajj/CamZup/README.md

 }
 ```

 Both `createGraphics` and `getGraphics` return `PGraphics`; the result needs to be cast to the specific renderer.
-The benefit of accessing Cam Z-Up renderers directly, rather than through `PApplet` functions, is that the renderers offer a few more conveniences.
+The benefit of accessing Cam Z-Up renderers directly, rather than through `PApplet` functions, is that the renderers offer convenience functions.
 For example, in the following snippet,

 ```java
 rndr.beginDraw();